Skip to content

 Start4Life Breastfeeding Resources - support and advice to pregnant women and new mothers to help them initiate and continue breastfeeding successfully.

-National Breastfeeding Helpline - Open as usual from 9.30am-9.30pm 7 days a week on 0300 100 0212, or you can access the web chat here .
+National Breastfeeding Helpline - Now open 24/7 on 0300 100 0212, and can also access the web chat here

 Breastfeeding Friend - For further support, try Breastfeeding Friend on Amazon Alexa/Google Home/Facebook Messenger.